sbruche/aristopy/README.md

 ## Installation
 Precise installation instructions are added soon.

-Until then, try to run the following to install *aristopy* via pip:
+Until then, try to install *aristopy* in your current environment via pip by using the following command:

 ```python
 pip install aristopy